 Arthur and Forte both love cute things, although Forte tries to backpedal her adoration.

 Ventuswill is aware that she is this trope and claims to use it to get food from people.

 Damn You, Muscle Memory: Remember how streamlined the L button menu was in Rune Factory 3?
 Now you have to press A twice to equip and up then A to hold versus just tapping the button you'd press to use it anyway.

-Inverted in certain circumstances (such as while you're in the forest of beginnings).
-Thankfully, the game is nice enough to let you know that death is a game over beforehand.
+Inverted in certain circumstances (such as while the main character is in the Forest of Beginnings).
+Thankfully, the game is nice enough to let the player know that death is a game over beforehand.

 Easy Amnesia: Lest/Frey doesn't get amnesia when they're knocked out of the airship.
 They get it when they're hit on the back of the head a few minutes earlier.

-Embarrassing Nickname: When you begin dating someone, and again when you get married, they'll ask if you want to call them by a nickname, and if they should call you anything special.
-Depending on what you call them, they may find it slightly embarrassing or they may just think it's cute.
+Embarrassing Nickname: When Lest/Frey begins dating someone, and again when s/he gets married, they'll ask if s/he wants to call them by a nickname, and if they should call you anything special.
+Depending on what the main character calls them, they may find it slightly embarrassing or they may just think it's cute.

 The Empire: The Sechs Empire from RF1 makes a comeback in this game.

 Fanservice: All male and female marriage candidates can be seen in swimsuits and pajamas.